Minnesota regulators consider who should have access to smart meter data

 Regulators expressed fears that allowing too much data access could reveal a customer’s household routines, installed alarm systems and appliance types, including medical equipment.
 Industrial customer data might reveal competitively sensitive information, too.

-But the commission’s first ruling forbade access to customer energy use data that CUB believes would have a positive impact for public purposes such as beneficial electrification, for planning energy efficiency investments and for verifying energy savings.
+But the commission’s first ruling forbade access to customer energy use data that the Citizens Utility Board believes would have a positive impact for public purposes such as beneficial electrification, for planning energy efficiency investments and for verifying energy savings.
 CUB said many customers nationally have opted to share their data with third parties, giving utilities and regulators experience with the issue.

 Xcel Energy argued that a more inclusive standard “would result in substantial utility costs, creates substantial risks to customer privacy, confidentiality and security, and would serve to facilitate private business interests.”